koljapluemer/obsidian-the-queue/README.md

 #### Leech Improvement

-A *[leech](https://docs.ankiweb.net/leeches.html)* is a term from Anki, where it means a learning flashcard that you are repeatedly getting wrong.
+*[Leech](https://docs.ankiweb.net/leeches.html)* is a term from Anki, where it means a learning flashcard that you are repeatedly getting wrong.
 We use the term more expansively to mean:

-1. `learn` notes that you don't remember repeatedly
+1. `learn` notes that you just can't memorize
 2. `habit`, `todo`, `book` and `article` notes where you repeatedly click `Not Today`
-3. `check` cards where you always answer `No`.
+3. `check` cards where you often answer `No`.

+None of these is helpful; all of these are frustrating.

-*The Queue* automatically detects leeches and will prompt you to redesign the note in question in certain ways.
+For this reason, *The Queue* automatically detects leeches and will occasionally prompt you to redesign a leech note in certain ways.

 This feature is fully automatic and you don't have to do any setup.